What can acupuncture treat?

 Seems like there’s a lot to learn about both Pilates and acupuncture.
 Do you offer classes or events?

 We do!
-Our Clasique Empowers program offers classes that focus on specific aspects of Chinese medicine, Pilates, and other interesting health-related topics.
+We offer Classes and Events that focus on specific aspects of Chinese medicine, Pilates, and other interesting health-related topics.

 These events are great introductions and ways to deepen your understanding and practice.
 You’ll get the resources you need to make the information part of your life; you’ll be amazed at the difference!